ogalanis/hypoDDpy/README.md

 # hypoDDpy

+---

-**This is largely unmaintained and I personally have not been using it for many year.
+**This is largely unmaintained and I personally have not been using it for many years.
 But people keep using it and I am happy to accept pull requests.
 If anyone wants to take over maintenance please send me an email!**

+---

 This a collection of tools to run [HypoDD](http://www.ldeo.columbia.edu/~felixw/hypoDD.html) by Felix Waldhauser.